How I Would Plan A 1-Month Peru and Bolivia Itinerary

 Day 11-13 - Cusco

-Then in the afternoon, you have lots of activities to choose from.
-Visit one of the many chocolate museums in town for a tasting session.
+• Visit one of the many chocolate museums in town for a tasting session.
 Or you can go for a massage.
 They’re super cheap in Peru and start at around $10 for an hour-long session – perfect after all the trekking you’ve been doing.

-Your other days in Cusco should be spent getting out into the Andes.
+• Your other days in Cusco should be spent getting out into the Andes.
 The Rainbow Mountain day trip is the perfect activity for getting out of the city.
+The short but challenging trek up to 5,200m to see Peru’s famous new attraction is a fantastic experience if you think you can stomach the altitude.

 For more information on Cusco, the backpacker guides below have everything you need to plan your time there:

-a riverside town in Cusco
+a riverside town Peru - Aguas Calientes

-Day 14 - Aguas Calientes
+Day 14 - Aguas Calientes & Machu Picchu

 Aguas Calientes is the town closest to Machu Picchu and the hub for travellers before they start their trek up to the mountain.